jyoti13shekhawat-ui/Cleaning_layoffs_data_analysis/README.md

 FROM world_layoffs.layoffs_staging2;

--- EDA
+## Exploratory Data Analysis

--- Here we are jsut going to explore the data and find trends or patterns or anything interesting like outliers
+-- Here we are just going to explore the data and find trends, patterns, or anything interesting, like outliers

--- normally when you start the EDA process you have some idea of what you're looking for
+-- Normally, when you start the EDA process, you have some idea of what you're looking for

--- with this info we are just going to look around and see what we find!
+-- With this info, we are just going to look around and see what we find!

 ```sql
 SELECT *